stephmarie17/docs-shared/dbx/srv-polling.rst

 To use DNS service discovery to look up the DNS SRV record of the service you're connecting to, specify the SRV connection format in your connection string.
-Additionally, if you enable the SRV connection format, the {+driver-short+} automatically re-scans for new hosts without having to change the client configuration.
+If you specify this format, the {+driver-short+} automatically rescans for new hosts.
+Your deployment can add hosts to its topology without requiring changes in your client configuration.

 The following code shows a connection string that uses the SRV connection format: